 Lots of U.S. Navy ships and military building also contained asbestos.
 Mesothelioma is a cancer that is caused by asbestos exposure.
 It is a deadly form of lung cancer and has a slim chance of survival.

 Hiring a VA Disability Benefits Lawyer

 Woods & Woods veterans disability lawyers never charge a penny unless you win your VA disability benefits for cancer.
-Our law firm has fought for thousands of veterans and their families.
+Our VA certified disability attorneys have fought for thousands of veterans and their families.
 We offer free legal consultations to anyone who has questions.
 To find out more about VA disability benefits for cancer, call us today.
 The call and advice are free.